If you're new to cycling, sign up to Bike There for some handy hints.

 Once you’ve repaired your flattie, you’ll need to pump up the tyre.
 You can get some small pumps these days for easy storage.

 10. Food and Water

 Hydration is important for any physical activity and it’s always handy to have a quick muesli bar when you need a boost to get you home at the end of a long day at the office.

 Practise on a quiet street or park - our off-road trails are a great place to start.
 Practise balancing, looking over your shoulder, riding with one hand and signalling.

 Attend a training session - if you have never been on a bike or it’s been while and you need a refresher, contact Pedal Ready and they can put you in touch with a local trainer.

 Ride in a group or with a buddy - riding in a group or with a friend can help give you confidence in riding on the road.
 If you don’t know anyone who is confident on a bike, cycling groups can be a good place to start.
 They may have group rides for beginners or can put you in touch with a willing bike buddy.

-Regular bike maintenance is important for assuring your safety and the longevity of your bike!
-The basics are easy to master but if you just don’t have time, take it to your local friendly bike shop.
+Regular bike maintenance is important for assuring your safety and the longevity of your bike.
+The basics are easy to master with some help from a friendly bike mechanic.

-For those DIYs - here are a couple of handy resources:
+For those DIYers - here are a couple of handy resources: